spotinst/help/src/docs/administration/policies/create-new-policy.md

 If you do not want to allow all of the actions included in the standard set of actions, click Manual Edit.
 Then you can unmark the actions that will not be allowed.

 If you need more granular control of the actions to be allowed, click one of the arrows.
-For example, when you click the arrow by Create, you will then see a list of individual Create actions allowed for this service.
+For example, when you click the arrow by Create, a list of individual Create actions allowed for this service opens.

 Unmark any actions that will not be allowed.